 Researchers have found that the leukemia cells in APL have a specific gene change that makes them sensitive to certain drugs that aren’t like regular chemo drugs:

 These drugs are used for APL, but they are not helpful for any other type of AML.
 One or both of these drugs may be used as a part of the treatment of APL.

-The most important side effect of either of these drugs is a syndrome known as retinoic acid syndrome or differentiation syndrome.
-It is most often only seen during the first treatment cycle.
+These drugs can cause differentiation syndrome, most often during the first treatment cycle.
 Symptoms include breathing problems from fluid buildup in the lungs and around the heart, low blood pressure, kidney damage, and severe fluid buildup elsewhere in the body.
 It can often be treated by stopping the drugs for a while and giving a steroid.

 - Higher blood lipid levels (like those of cholesterol and triglycerides)

 These side effects often go away when the drug is stopped.

 Most side effects of arsenic trioxide are mild and can include:

 - Nausea and vomiting